MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-ie-mode-cloud-site-list-mgmt.md

 To learn more, watch the [Cloud site list management experience for IE mode](https://www.youtube.com/watch?v=9-GovDcryXQ) video.

 > [!NOTE]
-> This experience is now in public preview.
+> This experience is getting rolled out to all users and rollout is expected to finish by mid-December.

-The preview experience lets you store your organization’s site list in a compliant cloud location instead of needing an on-premises infrastructure to host your site list.
+This experience lets you store your organization’s site list in a compliant cloud location instead of needing an on-premises infrastructure to host your site list.
 You can create, import, export site lists, and audit changes to site list entries through the Microsoft 365 Admin Center.
 You can publish multiple site lists to the cloud and use group policy to assign different groups of devices to use different lists.

 ## Prerequisites

-The following prerequisites apply to this public preview.
+The following prerequisites apply to this feature.

 1. Customers must have an Azure AD tenant.
 2. Admins must have Microsoft Edge version 93 or greater installed and the latest version of the [policy files](https://aka.ms/edgeenterprise).
 3. Admins need to be an [Edge Administrator](/azure/active-directory/roles/permissions-reference#edge-administrator) or a [Global Administrator](/azure/active-directory/roles/permissions-reference#global-administrator) on the tenant to access the Microsoft Edge site lists experience.
-   - To opt in to the public preview, a Global Administrator is required to opt the tenant in to Targeted release.
+   - To opt in to this preview, a Global Administrator is required to opt the tenant in to Targeted release.
 For more information, see [Opt in to public preview](#opt-in-to-public-preview).

 ## The preview experience